BLOG/

 The side effects of isotretinoin are dose-dependent.
 The range and severity of side effects also depend on personal factors and the severity of the disease.

-It is recommended that patients with severe liver or kidney disease, hyperlipidemia, diabetes, and depression may not take isotretinoin.
+It is recommended that patients with severe liver or kidney disease, hyperlipidemia, diabetes, and depression should not take isotretinoin.

-Most of the side effects caused by isotretinoin affect the skin or mucous membranes, which is related to the effectiveness of the drug.
+Most of the side effects caused by isotretinoin affect the skin or mucous membrane, which is related to the pharmacological actions of the drug.
 When side effects are severe, the dose may need to be reduced.

 The most common side effects

-• Increases the chance of sunburn from exposure to strong sunlight.
+- An increased chance of sunburn upon an exposure to strong sunlight.

 Rare side effects